 Going into the lab and testing out the various options with Scott, then getting the finalized version in beautiful blue (and other colors) and finding it worked like a charm!
 Scott shared that the casting and de-molding processes were very satisfying.
 He was able to use fast curing silicone to produce over a dozen a day.

-Q: How did this help make you be better at your job?
+Q: How did this help make you be better educators?

 Being able to supply a more anatomically accurate model for our students greatly enhanced our ability to teach a crucial skill that could then be parlayed into their clinical practice.